 Attn: Document Services

 Manassas, VA 20109

 Our university recognizes that all learning does not necessarily take place in a classroom.
 However, earning academic credit for this non-traditional learning can be challenging.
 We are pleased to offer a Prior Learning Assessment (PLA) portfolio program designed to provide students the opportunity to seek credit for learning.
 Examples of prior learning include knowledge acquired on the job, in military or corporate training programs, running a business, working with a volunteer organization, travelling, or pursuing a hobby.

 You may be eligible to accelerate degree completion and save money along the way with our Prior Learning Assessment.

 If you are an undergraduate transfer student who has not yet earned an associate degree, please submit the following documentation as soon as possible:

 *TCE fee waived for all United States Active Duty Military, Guard, and Reserve personnel.

-We will request all official U.S. college transcripts for the evaluation with receipt of the Transcript Release Authorization (TRA) form.
+We will request all official U.S. college transcripts for the evaluation with receipt of the Transcript Release Authorization (TRA) form, as long as that institution accepts third party transcript requests..
 Once you submit your TCE Application, you will be provided with an option to print your TRA form.
 Students are required to complete, sign, and either fax or e-mail the TRA to 304-724-3811 or email@example.com.